 Do you ever take time to stop and think about what drives you?
-What you are passionate about?
+What are you passionate about?
 These questions are essential no matter where you are in your career or life.
 Feeding your passion is about expanding your mind; it’s about creating something new.
 Did you know research shows that when we perform a new task or learn something new, new connections are forged in our brain?
 That means learning isn’t just cerebral, it’s physiological!
 Exercising your passion is another way to put your brain to work.

 As professionals, we often feel torn between competing demands: work, family, professional advancement, etc. If only we could realize the value of taking the time to explore new and different activities.
 We could improve our creativity, expand our ability to connect with others, and ultimately, become more well-rounded leaders.